data center design

 In a leaf and spine architecture, traffic flow follows a structured path.
 When a device connected to a leaf switch wants to communicate with another device, the traffic is routed through the spine switch to the destination leaf switch.
 This approach minimizes the hops required for data transmission and reduces latency.
 Additionally, traffic can be evenly distributed since every leaf switch is connected to every spine switch, preventing congestion and bottlenecks.

 In the following lab guide, we continue to verify the ACI leaf and spine.
-We can run the command Acidiag fnvread, a diagnostics tool to check the ACI fabric.
-It would also be recommended to check the LLDP and ISIS adjacencies.
+To check the ACI fabric, we can run the diagnostic tool Acidiag fnvread.
+It is also recommended that the LLDP and ISIS adjacencies be checked.
 With a leaf and spine design, the leaf layer does not connect, and we can see this with the LLDP and ISIS adjacency information below.

 ACI leaf and spine